-Hey readers, in the previous article I have introduced you all with Zika Virus which leads to Microcephaly, a serious condition which may cause birth defects in newly born.
-This Zika Virus is already spread more than 23 countries over the world.
+Hey readers, in the previous article, I introduced you to Zika Virus, which leads to Microcephaly, a serious condition that may cause congenital disabilities in newly born.
+This Zika Virus is already spread to more than 23 countries over the world.
 No vaccines have been developed so far.
-But, now I have a good news for you.
+But, now I have good news for you.
 The vaccine to treat Zika has been developed.
-Scientists from Bharat Biotech Ltd, a scientific lab based from Hyderabad have been discovered, ‘Zikavac’, the world’s first vaccine against the disease Zika.
-The company is working on this project from since a year ago and have informed to both World Health Organization (WHO) and Union Government about the status of this project.
+Scientists from Bharat Biotech Ltd, a scientific lab based in Hyderabad, discovered ‘Zikavac,’ the world’s first vaccine against the disease Zika.
+Since a year ago, the company has been working on this project and has informed both the World Health Organization (WHO) and the Union Government about the status of this project.

-Scientists from Bharat Biotech have developed world’s first, two promising candidates for Zikavac vaccines to treat Zika: ‘Recombinant’ and ‘Inactivated’.
-‘Recombinant’ means, it is created by genetic engineering, while another one is ‘Inactivated’.
+Scientists from Bharat Biotech have developed the world’s first two promising candidates for Zikavac vaccines to treat Zika: ‘Recombinant’ and ‘Inactivated.’
+‘Recombinant’ means it is created by genetic engineering.
+At the same time, another one is ‘Inactivated.’

-Krishna Ella, managing director of Bharat Biotech said, “The pre-clinical trials for the vaccine will start within a two-week.
-Global patents for both ‘inactivated’ and ‘recombinant’ has been filed by the company.”
+Krishna Ella, managing director of Bharat Biotech, said, “The pre-clinical trials for the vaccine will start within a two-week.
+Global patents for both ‘inactivated’ and ‘recombinant’ have been filed by the company.”

-Ella has noticed that the Zika is present in more than 23 countries now.
-The top country in the list is Brazil and has reported 3,530 cases of microcephaly in 2015.
+Ella has noticed that Zika is present in more than 23 countries now.
+The top country on the list is Brazil and has reported 3,530 cases of microcephaly in 2015.

-Zika is a part of Flaviviradae virus family and flavivirus genus, which are primary spreads through ticks and mosquito bites.
-It is generally spread by Aedes genus mosquitos mostly during day time.
-It is just related to dengue, chikungunya and yellow fever.
+Zika is a part of Flaviviradae virus family, and flavivirus genus primarily spread through ticks and mosquito bites.
+It is generally spread by Aedes genus mosquitos, mostly during day time.
+It is just related to dengue, chikungunya, and yellow fever.